Sbosvk/digibyte-wiki/framework/terminology.md

 On average, the DigiByte [**Blockchain**](#blockchain) verifies a block every 15 seconds.
 That means that when a block has reached its storage capacity, transactions must sit and wait in the _mempool_ for the next available block.

-It should be noted that there are no guarantees that a transaction will make it into the next block, regardless of how long it's been waiting in queue in the mempool, this is because transactions with the highest fee is processed first, as this is of benefit to the miner in terms of rewards received for the computational power they provide.
+It should be noted that there are no guarantees that a transaction will make it into the next block, regardless of how long it's been waiting in queue in the mempool.
+This is because transactions with the highest fee is prioritized and therefore processed first, as this is of benefit to the miner in terms of rewards received for the computational power they provide.
 This is the reason for why you may some times see increases in transaction fee on the network, because miners prioritize the highest reward.

-In addition, there is a minimum transaction fee on the network, and transaction below this requirement might, in theory, never make it into a block and get broadcasted on the network.
+In addition, there is a minimum transaction fee on the network, and transaction below this requirement might, in theory, never make it into a block and as a result not get broadcasted on the network.

 ## Hash

-Hashing is a mathematical function that converts a input of any length into an encrypted output of a fixed length, the _Hash_.
+Hashing is a mathematical function that converts input of any length into an encrypted output of a fixed length, producing the _Hash_.
 Hash functions are one-way, so once a hash is generated it can not be used to reverse-engineer the data it was generated from.
 Regardless of how many times you put the data through a hashing function, the resulting hash will always stay the same, this makes for the perfect way to verify sensitive data without the risk of exposing the content of it.

-Knowing the hash for a set of data means you can quickly and easily compare data sets to verify that nothing has been altered or corrupted, with the use of the hash.
+Knowing the hash for a set of data means you can quickly and easily compare data sets to verify that nothing has been altered or corrupted.

 ## UTXO